On this page you’ll find answers to frequently asked questions from the school community around:

 If you are able to provide a copy of the original certificate document, it is less than 12 months old and it has a check type of ‘Healthcare and Vulnerable Persons’, we are happy to accept it.
 Please note that these are the only criteria under which we will accept a pre-existing certificate.

-This is possible however full time Department of Education teachers are prohibited by the terms of their employment from volunteering during their working hours.
+For part time or casual teachers this is possible, however full time Department of Education teachers are not allowed by the terms of their employment to volunteer during their working hours.

 Do I need to attend an interview?